 The Roman Empire is the legs of iron.
 (It ultimately split into two major parts represented by the two legs.)

-A final kingdom yet to come is the feet of partly iron and partly clay, a weaker continuation of the Roman Empire divided into ten kingdoms.
+A final kingdom yet to come is the feet of partly iron and partly clay, a weaker version11 of the Roman Empire divided into ten kingdoms.

 Christ is the Stone, suddenly appearing to smite the nations and setting up His own kingdom forever.